cdphelan/bayesian-template/README.md

 # Bayesian templates for beginners

+UPDATE May 2019: A new version of the templates has been released.
+The structure of the templates has been improved to make it easier to follow along.
+The ggplot code that sets the plot aesthetics has been moved to the file plotting_functions.R for improved readability of the main templates.

 This repo is a set of templates that will guide you through a Bayesian analysis in R, even if you have never done Bayesian analysis before.
 There are a set of templates, each for a different type of analysis.
 Over time, we will be adding to this list of templates.

 The research paper that accompanies these templates is forthcoming at CHI 2019: "Some Prior(s) Experience Necessary: Templates for Getting Started in Bayesian Analysis."
 Links will be added once the paper is published.